JustinMShea/phoenixdown/README.md

 ## Rendering

-To render your thesis into a PDF, open `index.Rmd` in RStudio and then hit the "knit" button.
+To render your thesis into a PDF, open `index.Rmd` in RStudio and then click the "knit" button.
 To change the output formats between PDF, gitbook and Word , look at the `output:` field in `index.Rmd`and comment-out the formats you don't want.

 Alternatively, if you're not using RStudio, you can use this from the R console, assuming your have set the `'index/` directory as your working directory: